oshaw1/SyncScribe/README.md

 You will need to setup and host a mongoDB server for local implementation

-## Roadmap

-I have an exciting roadmap planned for Sync Scribe, with several features and enhancements in the pipeline:

-Stay tuned for updates and new releases as we continue to improve and expand Sync Scribe.

 ## License

 Sync Scribe is released under the [MIT License](LICENSE).